mucommander/mucommander/readme.txt

   more native looking components.
 - Improved the file loading in the internal viewers and editors.
 - The file encoding can be changed in the internal text viewer and editor.
+- HTTPS connections can now be established even if the SSL certificate is not trusted.

 Localization:
 - Japanese translation contributed by Nardog.